 Upon hire, full-time and part-time employees who are 50 percent FTE or work at least 20 hours per week on a regular basis are eligible to participate in the retirement plan by receiving matching funds from the college.
 While the amount of the match is subject to change, currently the college will match the first 4 percent of employee savings on a dollar-for-dollar basis.
 Employees indicate the whole percentage amount they would like to withhold and whether they choose to do this on a pre-tax or post-tax (Roth) basis.
 Those employees who do not make an election will be automatically enrolled with a 4 percent salary deferral.
-Employees will work with our recordkeeper, TIAA CREF, to make decisions on how to invest these funds within the plan options currently available.
+Employees will coordinate with our plan administrator, TIAA CREF, to allocate their investments within our investment portfolio.
 Employees can make a change to investment decisions at any time with the recordkeeper.
 Changes to salary withholding amounts are made with our payroll office and also can be made at any time.
 However, the payroll office will provide guidance on when the withholding changes will take effect.
 Employees can choose to participate in whole percentage increments up to the allowable IRS maximum.
 Any employee who saves at a 1 percent rate will receive a minimum match of $500.
 This minimum match will be made at the end of the plan year; it requires active employment on that date.

 After one year of service, full-time and part-time employees who are 50 percent FTE or work a regular schedule of 20 or more hours per week are eligible for the college contribution to retirement in addition to any matching funds.
 Employees who have been fully vested within a qualified employer plan within the last 12 months will not be subject to the waiting period.
 While the amount of the college contribution is subject to change, currently the college will contribute the equivalent of 7 percent of base salary or wage.
 This contribution will be made with each pay period.
 Overtime, stipend payments or other compensation is not eligible for the 7 percent contribution.
 Employees will work with our recordkeeper, TIAA CREF, to make decisions on how to invest these funds within the plan options currently available.
 Changes to investment allocations can be made at any time with our recordkeeper.